Overview

 - Click Sign in.

-- Follow the remaining setup prompts.
+- Follow the remaining prompts.

 Logging into Outlook, Zoom, and Slack